Yuanyang-Che/USCRecApp-Frontend/README.md

 * Waitlist: the fully booked timeslots are waitlist-able, the button on the right of the slot should display `Waitlist`.

-* Booking failed: When too many people booking on the same timeslot, or you try to book a past timeslot, you will get a toast stating your book failed.
-Althogun
+* Booking failed: When too many people booking on the same timeslot, or you try to book a past timeslot, you will get a toast pop up stating your booking failed.

 ## Summary Page